Skip to content

 Professional Role

-Since the internship is typically the capstone training experience, we believe it is particularly important for interns to possess an appreciation of the professional role they will undertake when the year is completed.
+Since the internship is the capstone training experience, we believe it is particularly important for interns to possess an appreciation of the professional role they will undertake when the year is completed.
 This includes an understanding of ethical principles and practices, an awareness of significant challenges and trends within the field, the development and implementation of life-long professional development and learning activities, a continual examination of personal world views and their impact on professional functioning and a sense of responsibility to contribute to the welfare of the profession and society.
-Training staff and interns are expected to approach their work in a scholarly manner by keeping informed about latest theory, research and practice, especially as they apply to psychological training and services in a university setting.
+Training staff and interns are expected to approach their work in a scholarly manner by keeping informed about the latest theories, research and practice, especially as they apply to psychological training and services in a university setting.

 Intersection with Social Work Interns

 CMHC psychology and social work interns begin training at the same time and complete much of the August Orientation together, though separate activities address the unique developmental needs of each group.
-Some seminars are attended jointly (e.g., Diversity Seminar, Specialty Area Seminar), while some are divided by discipline as needed to account for specific needs of the interns (e.g., Individual Seminar/Group Supervision, Professional Issues Seminar, Supervision Seminar).
+Some weekly seminars are attended jointly (e.g., Diversity Seminar, Specialty Area Seminar), while some are separated by discipline as needed to account for the specific needs of the interns (e.g., Individual Seminar/Group Supervision, Professional Issues Seminar, Supervision Seminar).

-Engaging in discussions about diversity-related topics is a rewarding and often challenging experience.
-The complex intersection of perspectives, personal and professional identities and the unique values and life experiences that individuals bring to such discussions adds to the richness of the process and can, at times, evoke discomfort.
 We endeavor to approach these interactions with respect and openness.
 APA’s statement on "Preparing Professional Psychologists to Serve a Diverse Public" provides guidance in this area.
 We strive to follow the principles set forth in this document so we can engage these topics in a thoughtful and respectful manner to enhance personal and professional development.

 Use of Self